Overview

 Board of Directors

-News conference for analysts, investors and media will be held at Sanomatalo, Flik Studio Eliel, Töölönlahdenkatu 2, Helsinki on May 12, 2025, at 12.00 p.m.
+A news conference for analysts, investors and the media will be held at Sanomatalo, Flik Studio Eliel, Töölönlahdenkatu 2, Helsinki on February 16, 2026, at 12.00 p.m.
 The event is also open to private investors, and participants are requested to register beforehand by emailing viestinta@aspo.com.
-The interim report will be presented by CEO Rolf Jansson and CFO Erkka Repo.
+The financial statements release will be presented by CEO Rolf Jansson and CFO Erkka Repo.

-A recording of the event will be available after the event at the company’s website aspo.com.
+A recording of the event will be available later the same day on the company’s website, aspo.com.

 For more information, please contact: